Accounts Receivable: Everything You Need To Know

 DSO = Accounts Receivable / Total Credit Sales X Number of Days

 As mentioned earlier, the accounts receivable process starts as soon as an invoice is generated for a credit sale and ends when the payment is received and has been accounted for.
-However, as a whole, AR processes can vary significantly across organizations, depending on business size, industry dynamics, and customer dynamics, amongst other factors.
-Let us get a brief overview of the four pillars of the accounts receivable process that are common to most organizations:
+However, as a whole, accounts receivable processes can vary significantly across organisations, depending on business size, industry dynamics, and customer dynamics, amongst other factors.
+Let us get a brief overview of the four pillars of the accounts receivable process that are common to most organisations:

 Accounts Receivable Workflow